airbrake/airbrake-js/README.md

 ## Basic Usage

-First you need to initialize notifier with project id and API key taken from [Airbrake.io](https://airbrake.io):
+First you need to initialize the notifier with the project id and API key taken from [Airbrake.io](https://airbrake.io):

 ```js
 var airbrake = new airbrakeJs.Client({projectId: 1, projectKey: 'abc'});